How to Lift LTO Alarm Tag on Motor Vehicle

 Step 10: Once you have received the CR and other relevant documents, signs in the CR log book.

-Filing for a change in the body design of your motor vehicle can be done in any LTO Office, district or extension offices, whichever is more convenient.
+Filing for a change in the body of your motor vehicle shall be done in any LTO Office, district or extension offices, whichever is more convenient.

 Important Reminders